Home

 A favourite saying of ours is that discrimination should be used with discrimination.
 Pull tabs, for example, are made of aluminium a highly conductive metal.
 The discrimination on a metal detector would have to be turned up quite high to make the machine ignore them but at the same time gold could never be found having a lower conductivity than aluminium.

-Most detectors have a 0-10 scale, users will find their own preferred settings depending on what land they are searching.
+Most detectors have a 0-10 scale, or 0-100 so users will find their own preferred settings depending on what land they are searching.
 On a personal basis, if on ploughed land we use no discrimination, we want to find everything and farmland doesn't suffer from too much scrap.
-If on parkland we use a setting of about 2-3, our machines reject gold at about number 4.